matiinchauspe/frontend-takehome/README.md

 In this case I tried to respect some of the SOLID concepts and make the app scalable.
 It is largely hook oriented, using a data fetching library for API calls and Context API.

-_TO CONSIDER:_ For testing were only added testing of components
+_TO CONSIDER:_ For testing were only added testing of components - and not were completed for time reasons

 ---